theodore-s-beers/feruca/README.md

 feruca is a basic implementation of the
 [Unicode Collation Algorithm](https://unicode.org/reports/tr10/) in 100% safe
 Rust (outside of the tests module).
+It is current with Unicode **version 14.0**.
 The name of the library is a portmanteau of Ferris 🦀 and UCA.

 I mean a few things by "basic implementation."
-First, I don't expect that this is currently very performant.
+First, I don't expect that this is highly performant.
 My rough attempts at benchmarking suggest that feruca is on the order of 25–50x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
 But my initial priority was to pass the official
 [conformance tests](https://www.unicode.org/Public/UCA/latest/CollationTest.html).